julelang/manual/src/responsiveness/mutability.md

 # Responsive Mutability

-Responsive mutability is the state of protection immutability when immutability is guaranteed.
+Responsive mutability is the state of protected immutability when immutability is guaranteed.
 For example, if a slice is guaranteed to have an immutable memory area at the time it is created, it is allowed to have mutable types stored in the immutable memory area, even though it is a mutable type.

 For example:
 ```jule